Post-Operative Exercise: Knowing When to Get Moving and When to Wait

 If you’re worried about straining yourself, remember that yoga isn’t all warrior poses and forward bends.
 Something as simple as sitting and breathing deeply could make all the difference.

-Whatever you decide to do, run it by your physician.
+Whatever exercise you decide to do, run it by your physician.
 And remember that every surgery is as unique as you are.
-Your surgeon will know best what your body can and can’t handle.
+Your surgeon will know what is best for you.

 Ask a Cosmetic Doctor on Zwivel